jpace/glark/README.md

-Similar to `grep`, `glark` supports: Perl-compatible regular expressions, color highlighting of matches, context around matches, complex expressions ("and" and "or") and automatic exclusion of non-text files.
+Similar to `grep`, `glark` supports: Perl-compatible regular expressions, color highlighting of matches, context around matches, complex expressions ("and" and "or"), inclusion and exclusion of files by patterns, and automatic exclusion of non-text files.
 Its regular expressions should be familiar to those experienced in Perl, Python or Ruby.

 ## OPTIONS

-Options are in the categories of `input`, `matching`, `output` and `information`.

 For each option of the type `--option=ARG`, the equivalent `--option ARG` can be used instead.